The AAO 2023 online abstract submitter will open March 9.

 The online application will not work well with Firefox, Safari or older versions of Internet Explorer.
 For the best results, use the most recent version of Chrome.
 You can download Chrome for free.

-Timing Out: The submission system saves the abstract when the author selects “Continue” at the end of each page.
-The system will time out after 20 minutes and will not save ANY of the text entered unless the save feature is activated.
+Timing Out: The submission site only saves the abstract when the author selects “Continue” at the end of each page.
+The system will time out after 20 minutes and will not save ANY of the text entered unless the save feature was used.
 To keep edits, save frequently and click back to the section you are working on using the navigation on the left.

 Presentation Format

-AAO 2022 will include both in-person and virtual content.
+AAO 2023 will include both in-person and virtual content.
 All abstracts are reviewed as potential paper or poster presentations with the AMPC making the final decision.
-Accepted abstracts may be scheduled as an in-person presentation or a pre-recorded discussion session.
+Accepted abstracts may be scheduled as an in-person presentation or are available on demand through the virtual platform.
 Submitting authors may wish to limit their abstract to paper only or e-poster only.
 If this option is selected and the author preference cannot be met, the abstract will be rejected.
 Abstracts with no limit have the best chance of being accepted.

 The selection committee gives greater priority to work that is groundbreaking, will impact practice patterns or has clinical implications.